 Especially to women, I want to say this.
 I am very aware of the steeper hill women need to climb in this field.
-Sexism in the workplace is a very ‘sad but true’ thing, and in the music industry, it is probably even more so.
-Things are changing for better nowadays; not in the least by movements and initiatives like SoundGirls, and in Europe there is Women in Live Music.
+Sexism in the workplace is a very ‘sad but true thing, and in the music industry, it is probably even more so.
+Things are changing for the better nowadays; not in the least by movements and initiatives like SoundGirls, and in Europe there are Women in Live Music.
 I see more artists nowadays that prefer a respectful and more diverse work environment.
 It’s not anywhere near the perfect situation yet, but the days where a woman on the tour bus was either “the girlfriend of” or, even more disrespectfully, “a groupie” have been left behind us.

 Girl, when you’ve got the skills, flaunt them.
 You worked hard for your skills!

 When you decided to transition, did you feel that you could successfully transition in the music industry and continue to work?

 When I learnt to accept myself for who I truly am, I was actually on a crossroads of sorts; synchronicity happening all over my life.
 In the months leading up to that, we had gotten engaged, I knew I had an end-or-tour cycle that had lasted 1.5 years coming up mid-October, and there were talks that I would be asked to run the European office for the Professional Disc Golf Association, setting up the European “office” and putting things in motion to get the foundation arranged.
 If that were to happen indeed, that would either be 2016, or 2017.

 These things sort of organically pointed to a “you are safe and taken care of”, both at home, as well as financially.
 Which set my soul free, to actually relax, and learn to look into that mirror, and have that one big important talk with myself.